Josimar Quintero: Espanyol B

 On 26 July 2019, Quintero signed for Segunda División B club Espanyol B on a one-year deal with an option of a two-year extension.

 Real Monarchs

 On 3 December 2020, Quintero moved to USL Championship side Real Monarchs.

+Gudja United

+After two years without a club, it was confirmed at the end of January 2024 that Quintero had signed with Maltese Premier League side Gudja United.